-Previous studies have identified microbiota associated with C. difficile colonization resistance in either a set of closely related murine communities or collectively across many different susceptible communities (11, 15, 22).
-These bacteria were then tested in C. difficile infection models.
-These experiments were able to show decreased colonization but were unable to fully clear C. difficile (11, 23).
+Previous studies have identified microbiota associated with reduced C. difficile colonization in either a set of closely related murine communities or collectively across many different susceptible communities (11, 15, 22).
+Bacteria from these studies have since been tested in C. difficile infection models.
+These experiments either showed decreased colonization not elimination of C. difficile (11, 23) or only demonstrated elimination in the model it was developed (15).
 Rather than looking for similarities across all susceptible communities, we explored the changes that were associated with C. difficile clearance for each antibiotic.
 Even though these mice all came from the same breeding colony with similar initial microbiomes, C. difficile clearance was associated with antibiotic-specific changes in community diversity, OTU abundances, and associations between OTUs.
 Our data suggest that the set of bacteria necessary to restore colonization resistance following one antibiotic perturbation may not be effective for all antibiotic perturbations.
 We have developed this modeling framework starting from a single mouse community.
 It should also be relevant when considering interpersonal variation among humans (24).

 Recent studies have begun to uncover how communities affect C. difficile colonization (17–20, 24).
 We attempted to understand the general trends in each antibiotic treatment that lead to clearance of C. difficile.
 We categorized the general changes and microbial relationships of these experiments into three models.
 First, a model of temporary opportunity characterized by the transient dominance of a facultative anaerobe which permits C. difficile colonization but C. difficile is not able to persist, as with clindamycin treatment.
 We hypothesize this susceptibility is due to a transient repression of community members and interventions which further perturb the community may worsen the infection.
 Time alone may be sufficient for the community to clear colonization (15, 22, 25) but treating the community with an antibiotic or the bowel preparation for an FMT (26, 27) may prolong susceptibility by eliminating protective functions or opening new niches.
 Second, a model of an extensive opportunity characterized by a significant perturbation leading to a persistent increase in facultative anaerobes and exposing multiple niches, as with cefoperazone treatment.
 These communities appear to have been severely depleted of multiple critical community members and are likely lacking numerous protective functions (20).
-We hypothesize multiple niches are available for C. difficile to colonize.
+We hypothesize multiple niches are made available for C. difficile to colonize through reduced populations of bacteria that produce inhibitory molecules or compete for either nutrients or space, increasing available resources.
 In this scenario, a full FMT may be insufficient to provide adequate diversity and abundance to outcompete and occupy all the exposed niches.
 Multiple FMTs (28, 29) or transplant of an enriched fecal community (30) may be necessary to recover the microbiota enough to outcompete C. difficile for the nutrient niches and replace the missing protective functions.
 Third, a model of a specific opportunity characterized by a perturbation that only affects a select portion of the microbiota, leading to small changes in relative abundance and a slight decrease in diversity, opening a limited niche for C. difficile to colonize, as with streptomycin treatment.
-We hypothesize that a few specific bacteria would be necessary to recolonize the exposed niche space and eliminate C. difficile colonization (13, 17).
+We hypothesize that a few specific bacterial species with key inhibitory functions would be necessary to recolonize the exposed niche space and eliminate C. difficile colonization (13, 17).
 A fecal microbiota transplant may contain the bacterial diversity needed to fill the open niche space and help supplant C. difficile from the exposed niche of the colonized community.
 Analyzing each of these colonization models individually allowed us to understand how each may clear C. difficile colonization.